 Having performance issues with your Vagrant machine?
-It is probably because of insufficient Memory or CPU.
+It is probably occurs due to insufficient Memory or CPU.
 Simply add more RAM and CPU core to Vagrant machine to improve its performance.
 This brief guide explains how to increase Memory and CPU on Vagrant machine in Linux from commandline.

 The other day I noticed that the dnf package manager keeps getting terminated immediately when I run any package management operations, such as update, install, remove etc., in my Fedora vagrant virtual machine I can't even update the repository lists.